Inside a small-town Native American beauty pageant

 In one of her most striking images, Keyssar captured a contestant, Kerighan, moments after she claimed the title of Miss Teen Lumbee.
 When Kerighan won, the emotion was palpable, Keyssar recalled.

-"The moment that Kerrigan won ... was pretty powerful," Keyssar said. "(The contestants) are playing these incredibly polished roles throughout the competition.
+"The moment that Kerighan won ... was pretty powerful," Keyssar said. "(The contestants) are playing these incredibly polished roles throughout the competition.
 And then she's a teenage girl and she's crying (and) smiling ... but trembling visibly."

 Current and former ambassadors then come together for a parade, waving to the crowds from floats and cars that drive through the town.
 Keyssar said it's a time of joy in a community that has long faced adversity, from high poverty rates to historic flooding.